EmmanuelBeziat/vscode-great-icons/README.md

 I can add more if you need, [open a new issue](https://github.com/EmmanuelBeziat/vscode-great-icons/issues) to ask which extension you want.

 Enjoy ☺

+> We just reached 5k downloads, thanks for your support!

 ## How to use